-1.3 What is Evaluation?
+6.1 What is Evaluation?

-Evaluation is a process that can identify, using an evidence-based approach, if a project has met its aims and objectives.
-Evaluation involves continuously collecting and documenting information throughout the project, as well as reporting on findings, final outputs and outcomes of the project.
+Evaluation is a process that determines, using a systematic evidence-based approach, whether a project has met its aims and objectives.
+In doing this, it also provides a deeper understanding of what worked well across a project and what could be improved.
+Evaluation involves continuously collecting and documenting information throughout a project, as well as reporting findings, sharing final outputs and disseminating outcomes of the project.

-Evaluation is not about advocating only for successes; instead it is a systematic way of identifying both the positives and negatives that may arise during the project lifetime.
-These results can inform the project development and highlight aspects of the project that need to be improved.
-Evaluation creates space for stakeholder reflection both internal and external to the project.
+Evaluation is not about highlighting successes; instead it is a structured and replicable way of identifying both the positives and negatives that may arise over the lifetime of a project.
+These results inform the project development and underscore aspects of the project that could be improved.
+Evaluation also creates an invaluable opportunity for stakeholder reflection both internal and external to the project.

 Evaluation is an iterative process.
-It is going to continuously change and the parameters will shift as the project develops.
+When utilised consistently, it will shift and shape the parameters of a project as it develops, allowing a project to remain dynamic and responsive to multiple stakeholders.
 Evaluators will encounter new questions, alter methodologies and seek new participants.
-It is a self-informing process and it is continuously developing alongside the project.
+It is an integral process that should continuously inform the project.

-1.3.1 Evaluation of Open Schooling
+6.1.1 Evaluation of Open Schooling

-Evaluation is a necessary element in all projects.
 In Open Science Hub we aim to understand the value and impact the project has had for and on its audiences, including students, teachers, stakeholders, local and wider communities.
-It enables us to identify specific indicators that are important to the project, the partners and the stakeholders, such as community development, relationships between stakeholders, the level and types of innovation, the interest that learners have in science and citizenship education, and the challenges faced in the implementation of Open Schooling projects.
+Developing a robust evaluation strategy enables us to successfully identify and focus on specific priorities that are important to the project, the partners, and the stakeholders.
+Some of these priorities include; community development, relationships between stakeholders, the level and types of innovation, the interest that learners have in science, citizenship education, and the challenges faced in the implementation of Open Schooling projects.

-Evaluation can assist and inform project design by establishing whether the methodologies and initiatives developed are accessible, inclusive, and robust over time.
+Evaluation can assist and inform project design by determining and ensuring that the methodologies and initiatives developed are accessible, inclusive, and robust over time.
 Evaluation also encourages project leaders to critically reflect on the real value, relevance and meaning of the work carried out, and to identify potential points for further development and scaling of the project.